IsaacWoods/poplar/book/kernel/syscalls.md

 Get the ID of the AddressSpace kernel object that the calling task is running in.
 Tasks do not need a capability to use this system call, as they automatically have access to their own AddressSpaces, and more priviledged operations are protected by their own capabilities.

+### `map_memory_object`
+Map a MemoryObject into an AddressSpace.
+This requires the calling task to have access to the MemoryObject, and to the AddressSpace.

+The first parameter, `a`, is the kernel object ID of the MemoryObject.
+The second parameter, `b`, is the kernel object ID of the AddressSpace to map the MemoryObject into.

+Returns:
+ - `0` if the system call succeeded
+ - `1` if the portion of the AddressSpace that would be mapped is already occupied by another MemoryObject
+ - `2` if the calling task doesn't have access to the MemoryObject
+ - `3` if the calling task doesn't have access to the AddressSpace
+ - `4` if the ID for the MemoryObject does not point to a valid MemoryObject, or if the ID does not point to any object
+ - `5` if the ID for the AddressSpace does not point to a valid AddressSpace, or if the ID does not point to any object